grem1ly/college_code/R/README.md

 ## Problems

-<b>P1:</b>&nbsp; Using the `manager.csv` data set, determine whether rating or experience are predictive of salary.
+<b>P1:</b>&nbsp; Using the `manager.csv` dataset, determine whether rating or experience are predictive of salary.
 Discuss whether linear regression is plausible.

 * Rating and Salary